nktnet1/sync-request-curl/ROADMAP.md

   materialises their bytes synchronously through public worker-thread APIs, preserves filename and MIME metadata without relying on private Blob internals, and smoke-tests Blob append on the Node 16.17 runtime floor.
+- `v1.0.8-commonjs-formdata-built-package.patch` verifies the built CommonJS
+  entry is directly callable through `require()` and exposes the same `request.FormData` constructor as the named `FormData` export, with matching ESM coverage in the runtime compatibility matrix.

 Do not replace these behaviours with a response-body-only cache or move retry